AlarithUhde/Social-Practice-Silhouettes-Set/README.md

 you can do everything with these images without attribution, except for creating a competitive service to the original hosters and maybe selling them without further modification.
 With some of the images you can even do that, but you would have to check the license yourself for your case.
+That said, please attribute the creators if possible in your context.
+You can find the source links with detailed information in the [index.csv](index.csv).

 Some of the source images have been converted into silhouettes for inclusion in this set, or they have been otherwise modified (e.g., split into several images